Myanmar Photo Tour – Lost City Expedition

 For Luminous Myanmar, the place is the “lost city” of Mrauk U. Not only does the ancient, dynastic kingdom offer its otherworldly collection of some 700 unique, and often jungle clad temples, but also the rare opportunity to photograph three vanishing Chin “tattoo tribes”, who live along the Lay Myo river.

 Myanmar photo tours are uniquely hard to beat.
 High impact image making opportunities abound in Iconic Myanmar’s “Big 4″ destinations, and you’ll be taken to inside locations at each.
 Free shoots will be generously mixed with model shoots, both impromptu and prearranged.
-K.K. doesn’t just settle for the types of Myanmar images you see all over the internet these days, but is always looking for new angles and new ways of interpreting his country’s remarkable photogenics.
+A.P. doesn’t just settle for the types of Myanmar images you see on the internet these days, but is always looking for new angles and new ways of interpreting his country’s remarkable photogenics.

 As with ALL our publicly available photo holidays, they are open to ALL skill levels.
 It’s not an issue mixing beginners, intermediates, advanced and even semi-professionals, at least not with Luminous Journeys.
 Our guys look after you!

 For more location information and a look at the itinerary, just hit the Game Plan tab above.
 For pricing & details, see Pricing & Details.
 If you have questions and you may well, please don’t hesitate to contact us.
 We promise a prompt response!